On the tangent bundle and the divisor theory of a general matroid: Preliminaries

 \section{Preliminaries}

 Throughout this article, we assume that the reader is familiar with the main terminology in matroid theory.
 See \cite{Ox} for general background on matroid theory.
 All matroids in the paper are assumed to be loopless unless otherwise mentioned.
+In this section, we establish the foundational background and notation used throughout the paper.
+We recall the standard algebraic and geometric frameworks for matroids—namely the wonderful compactification, the Chow ring, and the $K$-ring.
+We also review key operational tools required for our computations, including the valuative property and various morphisms such as pullback, pushforward, and deletion maps.